vishal1132/tldrs/reminders/reminders.md

 performance; Anything else between quadratic and subexponential. don't run this on a million rows.

 performance; Big O of b to power n or Big O of n factorial- exponential and up... good luck if you have more than a dozen or two data points

+performance; go compiler uses escape analysis to figure out if the memory needs to live on the heap, -gcflags=-m to see these decisions.